Cart

-As an artist I depend on writers to put into words their thoughts on some of the issues that all artists perennially grapple with.
-What is the point of making art?
-What is useful or relevant art?
-What is the relationship between the artist and the product?
+As an artist I depend on writers to put into words their thoughts on some of the issues that philosophers perennially grapple with: Good, Evil, Transcendence & The Divine.
 A work of art is sometimes loosely referred to as “transcendent” but what does that mean?
 The definition of transcendence has been hotly debated among philosophers and religious theorists but Wikipedia defines it thus:

-Then there is Aldous Huxley’s ambitious work that connects transcendence and the arts more fully.
-(Aldous Huxley, The Perennial Philosophy, 194,5 Harper Perennial Modern Classics, edition 1990)
+Then there is Aldous Huxley’s ambitious work, The Perennial Philosophy, (1945, Harper Perennial Modern Classics, edition 1990) that makes the connection between transcendence and the arts.

 Huxley says the perennial philosophy has to do with”… the metaphysic that recognizes a divine reality substantial to the world of things and lives and minds: the psychology that finds in the soul something similar to, or even identical with, divine reality; the ethic that places man’s final end in the knowledge of the imminent and transcendent ground of all being -the thing is immemorial and universal.“(p.vii)